 Remember to consult your physician especially if you don’t feel well, before increasing your training load significantly, or making major changes to your nutrition, particularly if you suffer from long-term illnesses.

-The Oura app and Oura Cloud both show you the previous nights’ HRV, indicating your current HRV status.
-In Oura Cloud you can also see your weekly and monthly HRV averages, which help you to create a bigger picture of your readiness in the long term.
+The Oura app and Oura Cloud show you the previous nights’ HRV, indicating your current HRV status.
+You can also see your weekly and monthly HRV averages, which help you to create a bigger picture of your readiness in the long term.

 Below are some practical examples of how changes in HRV can be interpreted, both in the short and the long term.
 Bear in mind that you and your HRV are unique, so all the examples may not be applicable to your situation.